aarav1656/sui-devbot/README.md

 The bot uses AI-powered insights to analyze project data and provide valuable recommendations to developers, helping them optimize their workflow and improve productivity.

-### **Customizable Notifications**
+### **Discord Integration with Customizable Notifications**

+The bot is fully integrated with Discord, allowing developers to access its features and functionality directly within their Discord channels.

 Developers can customize their notifications to receive updates on specific project milestones, ensuring they stay informed without being overwhelmed by unnecessary information.

-### **Discord Integration**

-The bot is fully integrated with Discord, allowing developers to access its features and functionality directly within their Discord channels.

 ### **Flock.io Integration**

 The bot is built on top of Flock.io, a powerful platform for team collaboration and project management.
 This integration enables seamless communication and coordination between team members.

+## What is Retrieval Augmented Generation
+RAG enhances the existing potent functionalities of LLMs for particular domains or an organization's internal knowledge repository, without necessitating model retraining.
+This method offers a cost-efficient means of enhancing LLM output, ensuring its continued relevance, precision, and utility across diverse settings. <br>

+LLMs are used to generate AI powered intelligent chatbots, computer vision, robotics and consumer devices, etc.
+Unfortunately, the nature of LLM technology introduces unpredictability in LLM responses as its not a state machine and it undergoes the following challenges:
+1. Hallucination - the phenomena where the LLM responds with false information or partially false information which is problem hard to resolve.
+2. Presenting out-of-date or generic information when the user expects a specific, current response.
+3. Generating responses from non-authoritative sources and finetuning or training an LLM for a domain specific conversation incurs additional costs.

+RAG brings in the following benefits over an LLM:
+1. With the help of RAG, LLMs can provide latest information to users by feeding in latest research, statistics, or news/social media feeds to the generative models.
+This can be
+2. RAG is a cost efficient option and makes an LLM broadly accessible and usable.
+3. Both developers and users can not trust LLMs to present accurate information with source attribution increasing trust and confidence in generative AI solution.

 **How to Use**
 --------------